opentext/storyteller/docs/stl/empower.md

 of unicode code points, etc. This complicates the conversion, makes the whole process more brittle and prone to future inconsistencies when the JSON format changes.

+There is also a big question whether the _Empower_ JSON format is meant to be backward compatible and thus suitable for this kind of job.
+It would be too hard to update the conversion whenever the input format changes.
+However as in the _Content Authoring_ solution JSON fragments are persisted as _CAS Resources_ we believe that there must be some kind of backward compatibility guarantee.
+Anyway, this kind of questions must be answered before we promote this solution for production.

 On the other hand the Empower WYSIWYG editor looks very nice and it is relatively easy to create a nice looking content.
 It reasonably limits the complexity of the fragments (e.g. there are only two levels of object nesting) and thus makes our job easier.